sents/radicale-rights-combine/README.md

 This is a radicale plugin to use multiple radicale rights plugins at once.
 The plugin will grant access to a path whenever **any** of the chosen plugins grants access.
 The rights plugins that are to be used are specified in the types option in the rights section of the radicale config.
 The plugin options for the specified rights are given in the same way you would write them if you were only using one plugin (for now I am hoping that there are no conflicting options).
+Because I needed it there is also a `follow_symlinks` flag to make the rights plugins check the destination path for access rights instead of the link when there are symlinks in a users collection

 Here is an example using the radicale\_rights\_ldap plugin with the from\_file builtin rights provider.
 In `/etc/radicale/conf`: